Cryptocurrency adoption in India has surged in recent years, and with it, a predictable shadow.

 Is NEXUS Crypto Exchange Safe?

-The genuine NEXUS platform may offer standard crypto trading services, but the scams associated with its name follow a completely different pattern.
+The genuine NEXUS platform may offer standard crypto trading services.
+The scams misusing its name follow a completely different pattern.

 These fraudulent schemes rely on psychological manipulation, urgency, and the illusion of easy profits to trap victims.